 Immediately after Mayor Irvin withdrew his support, the City did as well.
 Aurora Pride learned that the police who had signed up to work the parade were following Mayor Irvin’s lead and refusing to show up for the parade.
 The City then revoked Aurora Pride’s permit because of its own inability to provide staffing for the parade.
 After the cancellation became public, and Aurora Pride threatened to sue for violation of its First Amendment rights, City officials told Aurora Pride that they had “found” enough officers for the event and the event went forward.

 It later became public that Aurora addressed the problem by offering officers “triple time” to work the event.
-Only after the event was complete was Aurora Pride made aware that the City expected it to foot the bill for the City’s unilateral payment incentive.
+Aurora Pride learned that the City expected it to foot the bill for the City’s unilateral payment incentive.
 The end result was Aurora Pride being billed over $43,500 for the cost of policing, rather than the roughly $21,000 the City originally quoted.